su2code/su2code.github.io/_tutorials/compressible_flow/Inviscid_Bump.md

 RESIDUAL_REDUCTION= 6
 %
-% Min value of the residual (log10 of the residual) RESIDUAL_MINVAL= -12
+% Min value of the residual (log10 of the residual) CONV_RESIDUAL_MINVAL= -12
 %
-% Start convergence criteria at iteration number STARTCONV_ITER= 10
+% Start convergence criteria at iteration number CONV_STARTITER= 10
 ```

 There are three different types of criteria for terminating a simulation in SU2: running a specified number of iterations (`ITER` option), reducing the residual of the density equation by a specified order of magnitude (or reaching a specified lower limit), or by converging an objective, such as drag, to a certain tolerance.
 The most common convergence criteria is the `RESIDUAL` option which is used in this tutorial by setting the `CONV_CRITERIA`.
-The `RESIDUAL_REDUCTION` option controls how many orders of magnitude reduction in the density residual are required for convergence, and `RESIDUAL_MINVAL` sets the minimum value that the residual is allowed to reach before automatically terminating.
-The user can set a specific iteration number to use for the initial value of the density residual using the `STARTCONV_ITER` option.
+The `RESIDUAL_REDUCTION` option controls how many orders of magnitude reduction in the density residual are required for convergence, and `CONV_RESIDUAL_MINVAL` sets the minimum value that the residual is allowed to reach before automatically terminating.
+The user can set a specific iteration number to use for the initial value of the density residual using the `CONV_STARTITER` option.
 For example, the simulation for the inviscid channel will terminate once the density residual reaches a value that is 6 orders of magnitude smaller than its value at iteration 10.
-Note, however, that SU2 will always use the maximum value of the density residual to compute the relative reduction, even if the maximum value occurs after the iteration specified in `STARTCONV_ITER`.
+Note, however, that SU2 will always use the maximum value of the density residual to compute the relative reduction, even if the maximum value occurs after the iteration specified in `CONV_STARTITER`.

 ### Running SU2